-The Student Hardship Fund provides crucial assistance to students facing emergency situations such as a personal crisis, natural disasters including bushfires and floods or those impacted by COVID-19.
+The Shaping Futures Hardship Fund provides crucial assistance to students facing emergency situations such as a personal crisis, natural disasters including bushfires and floods or those impacted by COVID-19.

-The Student Hardship Fund provides support through $500 hardship grants and $750 laptop grants.
+The Shaping Futures Hardship Fund provides support through $500 hardship grants, $750 laptop grants and $100 food vouchers.